 Passive exercises come with an additional benefit though, in that they can also activate neuroplasticity.
 In fact, neuroimaging studies have found that passive movement exercises activate the primary motor cortex, the part of the brain responsible for voluntary movement.

-Therefore, having a therapist move your arm or leg for you can help repair the brain’s connection to your muscles.
+Therefore, having a therapist or a family member move your arm or leg for you can help repair the brain’s connection to controlling your muscles.
 And the stronger the communication, the less spasticity you will experience.

 Botox Injections and Baclofen Pumps